-Marge, born and raised in Ft.
-Lauderdale, enjoyed teaching for the thirty-two years.
-Her first encounter with FFGC was when her fifth grade class at East Marion Elementary in Ocala, FL won first place in Florida's single class garden competition at the 2004 EPCOT International Flower and Garden Festival.
+Marge was born and raised in Ft.
+Lauderdale and enjoyed teaching for 32 years.
+Her first encounter with FFGC was when her fifth grade class at East Marion Elementary in Ocala won first place in Florida's single class garden competition at the 2004 EPCOT International Flower and Garden Festival.
 She took her class to EPCOT to see the garden and fell in love with FFGC's beautiful floral designs.

-She joined Pioneer Garden Club of Ocala after retiring in 2006.
-Marge was co-chairman of FFGC/UF Short Course, the State Membership Advisor and soon became an NGC accredited flower show judge.
+She joined Pioneer Garden Club after retiring in 2006.
+Marge was co-chairman of FFGC/UF Short Course, the State Membership Advisor, and soon became an NGC accredited flower show judge.
 While serving as President of Pioneer Garden Club, Marge helped move her club out into the community with Cracker Christmas and new gardens at the Silver Springs State Park and Ocala's dowtown Art Park.

 Treasurer: Gina Jogan